Azure DevOps Services vs. Azure DevOps Server

 data: organizations and projects.
 Organizations in Azure DevOps Services get their own URLs (for example,

 https://dev.azure.com/fabrikamfiber), and they always have exactly one project collection.
-Organizations can have many projects, such as project collections.
+Organizations can have many projects within a collection.

-We recommend that you create organizations in Azure DevOps Services wherever you would have created collections in Azure DevOps Server.
+We recommend that you create organizations in Azure DevOps Services wherever you would create collections in Azure DevOps Server.
 The following scenarios apply: